 The policies and procedures described in this handbook supersede those described in previous handbooks and replace all other communications on issues addressed herein.
-Particular policies and procedures are specific to the Department of Counselor Education and Family Studies.
+Particular policies and procedures are School of Behavioral Sciences/Department of Counselor Education and Family Studies specific.
 The policies and procedures apply to current and newly accepted students.
-Students who are currently taking master's courses in the Clinical Mental Health Counseling online program must adhere to these guidelines with the exception of any changes in the academic program.
+The policies and procedures apply to current and newly accepted students who are currently taking master's courses in Marriage and Family Counseling must adhere to these guidelines with the exception of any changes in the academic program.